 We conduct the case study on $\alpha_{\ours}$, examining its value in cases of \textit{Known-noisy} and \textit{Unknown-gold}.
 Table \ref{table:case_study} shows the generations from {\scshape Llama2 7B} and how the values of entropy from closed-book generation ($\text{Reg}_{Cls}$) and open-book generation ($\text{Reg}_{Opn}$) affect $\alpha_{\ours}$ at the first decoding time step.

-In case of \textit{Known-noisy}, when the model generates the answer correctly even without the given context, the retrieved noisy context yields relatively higher entropy, resulting in $\alpha_{\ours}$ value of 0.3483.
+In the case of \textit{Known-noisy}, when the model generates the answer correctly even without the given context, the retrieved noisy context yields relatively higher entropy, resulting in $\alpha_{\ours}$ value of 0.3483.
 Conversely, in the case of \textit{Unknown-gold}, the model's generated answer is incorrect, aligning with a relatively high entropy value of 6.6748.
 In this scenario, the retrieved gold context guides the model to correctly answer the question, which is reflected in a relatively lower entropy value of 1.5628.
 Thus, the value of $\alpha_{\ours}$, adjusted with these entropy values, yields a relatively higher weight on the context at 0.8103.